 Include functions:

-Dashboard: show diagrams present status of projects which have been created in OOPMS.
-Project managers and others senior manager can easily track and compare status of their project.
+Dashboard: show present status of projects which have been created in OOPMS.
+Project managers and others senior manager can easily track and monitor status of their project.

 Planner:

 Allow users import Microsoft Project file (*.mpp) into OOPMS and in the future, users also can edit and export *.mpp files at OOPMS;